 When it comes to suspensions, where the student stays home for up to 10 days, the yearly count in the US rises to 3 million students.

 So many days of learning are lost to expulsions and suspensions.

-Thankfully, progressive school administrators rethinking how we discipline our kids.
+Thankfully, progressive school administrators are rethinking how we discipline our kids.

 How To Let Students Grow from Their Mistakes

 Sure, offensive behavior may compromise the safety and learning environment of other kids.
 But what can help the child learn from his or her mistakes, and not repeat their behavior once back in school?
 And if expelled, how are students likely to behave in their new environments?